brandono7/DSA4264_Geospatial/Report.md

 # Technical Report

 ## 1. Context: Why are we doing this?
+This project originated from ongoing efforts by the Ministry of Transport’s Land Division and the Public Transportation team, responsible for strategic planning in public transit optimization.
 In recent years, the Land Transport Authority (LTA) has introduced several new MRT lines, such as the Downtown Line and Thomson-East Coast Line, to improve public transportation efficiency.
 Historically, commuters relied heavily on bus services, which were slower and less predictable.
 Since the launch of the new MRT lines, ridership on these bus services has declined, as observed through small-scale surveys and anecdotal evidence.
 To optimize public transport options and encourage the use of MRT lines, we need to assess which bus routes overlap significantly with MRT services and may be suitable for rerouting or reduction.

 Since the opening of these MRT lines, ridership on parallel bus routes has shown a noticeable decline, as evidenced by small-scale surveys and anecdotal feedback.
 This shift highlights an opportunity to optimize our public transportation network by potentially reducing redundancy where bus services overlap significantly with MRT routes.